worker-tools/html/README.md

 `;
 ```

-Layouts can "inherit" from each other, again just functions:
+Layouts can "inherit" from each other, again using just functions:

 ```ts
 const pageLayout = (title: string, content: HTMLContent) => baseLayout(title, html`